Speak Now: Commercial performance

-Before Speak Now's release, Big Machine shipped two million copies of the album to stores in the US.
-In the week ending November 13, 2010, the album debuted at number one on the US Billboard 200 chart, with first-week sales of 1,047,000 copies.
+Before Speak Now's release, Big Machine shipped two million copies of the album to stores in the United States.
+In the week ending November 13, 2010, the album debuted at number one on the Billboard 200 chart, with first-week sales of 1,047,000 copies.
 It marked the highest single-week tally for a female country artist and became the first album since Lil Wayne's Tha Carter III (2008) to sell over one million copies in its first week of release.
-Media publications including Billboard, MTV, and The New York Times noted Speak Now first-week sales figures in the context of declining record sales brought about by the emergence of music download platforms.
-According to The New York Times, although the music industry in 2010 saw album sales "[plunging] by more than 50 percent in the last decade", the album's strong sales proved Swift "has transcended the limitations of genre and become a pop megastar".
-The Guinness World Records in 2010 recognized Speak Now as the fastest-selling album in the US by a female country artist.
+Media publications including Billboard, MTV, and The New York Times published articles highlighting Speak Now's strong sales in the context of declining record sales brought about by the emergence of music download platforms.
+According to The New York Times, although the music industry in 2010 saw album sales "[plunging] by more than 50 percent in the last decade", the album proved Swift "has transcended the limitations of genre and become a pop megastar".
+The Guinness World Records in 2010 recognized Speak Now as the fastest-selling album in the United States by a female country artist.

 In Speak Now's first charting week, 11 of the standard edition's 14 tracks charted on the Billboard Hot 100, making Swift the first female artist to have 11 songs on the Hot 100 at the same time.
 After the digital release of the deluxe edition tracks in November 2011, "If This Was a Movie" charted at number 10 on the Hot 100, making Swift the first artist to have eight songs debut in the top 10.
-With this achievement, Speak Now had three songs peaking in the top 10 of the Billboard Hot 100—"Mine", "Back to December", and "If This Was a Movie".
+With this achievement, Speak Now had four songs peaking in the top 10 of the Billboard Hot 100—"Mine", "Back to December", "Speak Now", and "If This Was a Movie".
 The album spent six non-consecutive weeks atop the Billboard 200.
-Speak Now was the third-best-selling album of 2010 in the US with sales of 2,960,000 copies.
-By October 2020, it had sold 4,710,000 copies in the US.
-The RIAA certified the album six-times platinum, denoting six million album-equivalent units based on sales, song downloads, and streaming.
+Speak Now was the third-best-selling album of 2010 in the United States with sales of 2.96 million copies.
+By January 2024, it had sold 4.817 million copies in the United States.
+The RIAA certified the album six-times platinum, which denotes six million album-equivalent units based on sales, song downloads, and streaming.

-Speak Now was a chart success in the wider English-speaking world, peaking atop the albums charts of Australia, Canada, and New Zealand.
-It charted at number four in Norway; number six in Ireland, Japan, and the United Kingdom; number eight in Mexico; and number ten in Spain.
-It was certified double-platinum in Australia and triple-platinum in Canada.